Welcome, Seeker of Forbidden Knowledge, to Tuesday's simpler puzzle, week 36 of the year 2025.

 Congratulations!

-The Mystic is frog-marched into a constabulary wagon and driven off to meet his fate.
+The Coroner is frog-marched into a constabulary wagon and driven off to meet his fate.

 All the suspect's details: